Fishing At Swallowdale

 The Norfolk Broads is the largest area in the UK for free fishing, with over 125 miles of beautiful, navigable waterways.

-The Norfolk Broads course fishing season starts on the 16th of June and ends on the 14th of March.
-To fish the waters of the Norfolk Broads, you will need a valid Environment Agency fishing rod licence.
-You can purchase a 1-day, 8-day or 12-month licence from the Post Office.
-You risk a fine of up to £2,500 if you cannot show a valid fishing licence when asked.
-Children under 13 do not need a licence.
-Children aged between 13 and 16 need a licence, but they are free.
-A fishing licence is reasonably priced and supports improvements to the Norfolk Broads.
-It's not worth breaking the law for a few pounds!
+The coarse fishing season on the Norfolk Broads begins on June 16th and ends on March 14th.
+To fish, you’ll need a valid Environment Agency fishing rod licence.
+You can purchase a 1-day, 8-day, or 12-month licence from the Post Office.
+If you cannot present a valid fishing licence when asked, you risk a fine of up to £2,500.
+Children under 13 do not need a licence, while children aged 13 to 16 require one, though it is free.
+A fishing licence helps fund improvements to the Norfolk Broads.
+It’s not worth breaking the law for just a few pounds!

-The River Yare is approximately 52 miles long.
-It starts in Dereham, 15 miles west of the fine city of Norwich and ends at Breydon Water in Great Yarmouth, where it joins the North Sea.
+The River Yare stretches approximately 52 miles, beginning in Dereham, about 15 miles west of the vibrant city of Norwich, and ending at Breydon Water in Great Yarmouth, where it meets the North Sea.

-During the summer months, the River Yare can be very busy with day boats, sailing yachts and holidaymakers affecting the fishing at many Norfolk holiday cottages.
-Fortunately, the river is wide enough in Brundall and has a speed limit of only 5 mph, so it does not affect fishing at Swallowdale, making it one of the best fishing cottages on the Norfolk Broads.
+During the summer, the River Yare can become quite busy with day boats, sailing yachts, and holidaymakers, which can affect fishing at some Norfolk holiday cottages.
+Fortunately, the river is wide enough in Brundall, and with a speed limit of only five mph, it does not impact fishing at Swallowdale, making it one of the best fishing cottages on the Norfolk Broads.

-The River Yare is tidal and has two high and two low tides every 24 hours.
-The tides measured from sea level can vary considerably from -0.8 metres up to 1.18 metres.
-Up-to-date tide levels can be found here.
+The River Yare is tidal, experiencing two high and two low tides every 24 hours.
+Tides can vary significantly from -0.8 meters to 1.18 meters above sea level.
+Click here for up-to-date tide levels.

 Fishing At Swallowdale

-There is a bait fridge in the shed for you to store your fishing bait and storage space for all your fishing equipment.
-There are a few fishing tackle shops around the Broads.
-The nearest fishing tackle shop for your Norfolk fishing holiday at Swallowdale is P W Angling. which is a 15-minute drive from our cottage.
-They stock a wide range of tackle and fresh and frozen fishing bait.
+There is a bait fridge in the shed to store your fishing bait and storage space for all your fishing equipment.
+There are several fishing tackle shops around the Broads, with the nearest one for your Norfolk fishing holiday at Swallowdale being P W Angling, just a 15-minute drive from our cottage.
+They offer a wide range of tackle and fresh and frozen fishing bait.

-Adjustable height rod rests are available for you to use while fishing off the decking on your Norfolk fishing holiday.
+Adjustable-height rod rests are supplied for fishing off the deck during your Norfolk fishing holiday.
 There are also butt rod rest stands in the shed.

 Norfolk Broads Fishing Rules